rjferguson21/big-bang/docs/production.md

 ```

 ### Flux settings
-Large Gitlab installations should increase the Gitlab specific HelmRelease timeout value to around 30m to 45m.
-And the Gitlab specific HelmRelease the Gitlab specific HelmRelease retries value should be adjusted to around 8 to 10.
+Large Gitlab installations should increase the Gitlab specific HelmRelease timeout value to around 30m to 45m and the Gitlab specific HelmRelease retries value should be adjusted to around 8 to 10.
 ```
 addons:
   gitlab: